Azure/machinelearning-model-optimizer-preview/README.md

-# Azure Machine Learning Optimizer
+# Azure Machine Learning Model Optimizer

 ## Overview

 The process of accelerating models, deploying models to a competent platform and tuning deployment parameters to make the best use of compute resources and reduce cost to reach the desired performance SLA (e.g. latency, throughput) is not only necessary but also vital for the production of machine learning services.
 This recipe is aiming at providing a one-stop experience for users to execute the complete process from optimization to profiling on Azure Machine Learning.

-Azure Machine Learning Optimizer and Profiler (Preview) provides fully managed experience that makes it easy to benchmark your model performance.
+Azure Machine Learning Model Optimizer (preview) provides fully managed experience that makes it easy to benchmark your model performance.

 * Use the benchmarking tool of your choice.